shexbeer/homebridge-nelloio/README.md

 --> your homebridge nello user is setup, you can login you own user into your nello app again --> enter the homebridge nello user credentials into your config.json

+## roapmap

+planned for version 0.2:
+* change characteristics to a fake lock